cfrankovich/MASP/README.md

 # MASP
-The Macro and Statistical Programming Language
+The Macro and Statistical Programming Language.
+This is still in development and serves as a side project to learn rust.